neo4j-contrib/gds-agents/README.md

 # Start the server for dev
-1. When inside the `/mcp_server` folder, run `uv sync --dev` and run `uv run gds-agent` to start the MCP server standalone, or run `claude` to start claude-cli with the agent.
+1. When inside the `/mcp_server` directory, run `uv sync --dev` and run `uv run gds-agent` to start the MCP server standalone, or run `claude` to start claude-cli with the agent.

 # How to contribute